dsccommunity/dsccommunity.org/content/help/_index.en.md

 ---
-title: "Help"
+title: "Help center"
 date: 2018-12-28T11:02:05+06:00
-description: "Where to find Help with DSC"
+description: "Where to find help with DSC"
 bgcolor: '#00CC6A'
 ---